Instrumental Parts

 These are NOT “Camp Kirkland” – type full orchestrations.
 Although Mr. Kirkland is one of the finest church orchestrators in Christian music, his arrangements work best with a full ensemble.
 Who has a full ensemble?
 Well, the megachurch down the street does, but I’ve always had an odd assortment, like flute, trumpet and cello.
 One ministry I worked with had up to 18 instrumentalists at a time and I still had to tweak the store bought orchestrations to make them sound right.

 I’ve developed a concept that will work in many situations.
 I believe in building a solid rhythm section that provides the core of the arrangement (even just keyboard and acoustic guitar) then adding other orchestral instrumental parts for color.
-The hymncharts instrumental parts will not carry the arrangement – that’s what your band is for!
+The Hymncharts instrumental parts will not carry the arrangement – that’s what your band is for!
 The instrumental parts don’t just play the melody, either, but a distinct, composed part.

 I’m calling this instrumental technique modular orchestration.
 I have a primary part with a main theme, useful if you have a single instrument (a flute or two, clarinet or even trumpet.)